-In its early years Movie Edit Pro always offered a superior feature set in comparison to the others on offer at this level with their emphasis always being very heavy on the “latest and greatest.”
+In its early years Movie Edit Pro always offered a superior feature set in comparison to others on offer at this level.

-Sometime back around 2011 it seems that Magix realized this constant drive towards more and more features without underlying stability was hurting them badly.
+Sometime back around 2011 Magix realized this constant drive towards more and more features without underlying stability was hurting them badly.

 It was at that point that they stopped mindlessly adding new “half-baked” features and embarked on a strategy of making the software usable and stable for the average person.

 It was also around this time that I began adding a Magix Movie Edit Pro review to my list of personal recommendations for a consumer level video editing software solution.

 Since then Magix haven’t really skipped a beat with the ongoing development of Movie Edit Pro and although they have continued to add new features they have maintained a solid record for keeping the program stable and easy to use.

 For the last two or three years they have also invested a good deal of time and effort into improving and developing their help systems, tutorial knowledge base and user forums.

 The result of all of this is a complete end-to-end video editing software package that is easy to use, stable, feature rich and backed up with a solid online presence.

-Although Magix Movie Edit Pro can certainly hold its own against its competitors in this class with regards to general editing features, their focus last year on the rapidly expanding action video has certainly given them an edge.
+Although Magix Movie Edit Pro can certainly hold its own against its competitors in this class with regards to general editing features, their focus has been on the rapidly expanding action video genre.